burger icon

 • VIPs might get breaks by schmoozing a host, but for us regulars, stick to the rules.

 Always keep things transparent and save your bet history.
-Onus is on you to prove it if there's a dispute-and you better believe they'll check.
-Hit up [email protected] if you end up neck-deep in terms confusion.
+Onus is on you to prove it if there’s a dispute-and you better believe they’ll check.
+Hit up support@slotastics.com if you end up neck-deep in terms confusion.
+Also, watch out for inactive accounts: if you leave your account dormant for 180 days, they'll start charging a $10/month fee.
+Accounts with a low deposit-to-bonus ratio (under 50%) or those only playing high-RTP slots might get flagged or restricted.

 KYC (Know Your Customer): Pretty Standard, But Can Be a Slog